seanima9/SpotifyToYoutubeMusic/README.md

 Run the Application:

-run youtube_api.py in your venv
-Follow the on-screen instructions to authenticate with YouTube on your first run.
+run youtube_api.py in your venv, make sure you are in the right dir when doing this Follow the on-screen instructions to authenticate with YouTube on your first run.

 Be aware of the API quota limits set by Google and Spotify.